Naval operations in the Dardanelles campaign: Battle of 18 March

 The British pressed on with the attack.
 Around 16:00, Inflexible began to withdraw and struck a mine near where Bouvet had sunk, thirty crew being killed and the ship taking on with 1600 LT of water.
 The battlecruiser remained afloat, was eventually beached on the island of Bozcaada (Tenedos) and temporarily repaired with a coffer dam.
 Irresistible was the next to be mined and as it began to drift, the crew were taken off.
 De Robeck told Ocean to take Irresistible under tow but the water was deemed too shallow to make an approach.
 At 18:05, Ocean struck a mine which jammed the steering gear leaving the ship adrift.
-The abandoned battleships were still floating when the British withdrew but when a destroyer commanded by Commodore Roger Keyes returned to tow or sink the vessels, they could not be found despite a 4-hour search.
+The abandoned battleships were still floating when the British withdrew but when a destroyer commanded by Keyes returned to tow or sink the vessels, they could not be found despite a 4-hour search.